7 Invigorating Winter Activities to Enjoy in Switzerland If You Don't Ski

 But if you don’t ski, you might be wondering what options you have.
 There are still a ton of different things to do in Switzerland in the winter that don’t include strapping on skis and plummeting down steep slopes.
 Let’s take a look at what they are.

 Ice skating is a personal favorite when it comes to winter activities in Switzerland.
 It’s pretty easy to learn, even if you have never tried it before.
 There’s just something exhilarating about gliding across the ice, racing around with your friends.
-And then grabbing that obligatory hot chocolate afterwards.
+And then grabbing that obligatory hot chocolate afterward.

 There are plenty of ice skating rinks throughout Switzerland, both in cities and at ski resorts.
 But perhaps the most magical experience would be in one of the open-air ice rinks in Zurich.
 The Dolder Open-Air Rink is the largest of its kind in Europe, and is surrounded by trees and nature.